Constituency office communications must be non-partisan in nature. For the purposes of the Guide, “partisan activities” means:

 |Providing financial assistance to organizations, groups or causes or their internet sites (i.e., golf tournaments, concerts, festivals, charitable activities, sports teams, etc.).|

-Members are not permitted to communicate/advertise using constituency office funds effective the day the writs of election are issued.
-Any previously paid for communications must be completely through the system and no longer airing before the writ is issued.
-Any advertisements that have been pre-booked must be withdrawn even if they have been paid prior to the issuance of the writ.
+Members are not permitted to communicate/advertise using constituency office funds effective the date of dissolution of the Legislative Assembly.
+Any previously paid for communications must be completely through the system and no longer airing before dissolution.
+Any advertisements that have been pre-booked must be withdrawn even if they have been paid prior to the dissolution.
 Additional election period communications guidance is available in the Transition Guide.